eslint/rewrite/packages/plugin-kit/README.md

 // pass in a comment string without the comment delimiters const directive = commentParser.parseDirective(
-	"eslint-disable prefer-const, semi -- I don't want to use these.", );
+	"eslint-disable prefer-const, no-var -- I don't want to use these.", );

 // will be undefined when a directive can't be parsed if (directive) {
 	console.log(directive.label); // "eslint-disable"
-	console.log(directive.value); // "prefer-const, semi"
+	console.log(directive.value); // "prefer-const, no-var"
 	console.log(directive.justification); // "I don't want to use these."
 }
 ```